 Hwa-byeong in Eight Constitution Medicine (ECM)

-Eight Constitution Medicine (ECM), a system developed by Korean physician Dowon Kuon in the 1960s and 1970s, refines the KTM picture by identifying which of the eight constitutions develop hwa-byeong most readily and which respond best to which interventions.
+Eight Constitution Medicine (ECM), a system developed by Korean physician Dowon Kuon, refines the KTM picture by identifying which of the eight constitutions develop hwa-byeong most readily and which respond best to which interventions.
 The eight constitutions are Hepatonia (목양체질), Cholecystonia (목음체질), Pancreotonia (토양체질), Gastrotonia (토음체질), Pulmotonia (금양체질), Colonotonia (금음체질), Renotonia (수양체질), and Vesicotonia (수음체질).

-From my clinical work, three constitutions present with hwa-byeong-like syndromes most often, and each requires a different treatment logic.
+From my clinical work, three constitutional patterns present with hwa-byeong-like syndromes most often, and each requires a different treatment logic.

 Pancreotonia (토양체질) and Gastrotonia (토음체질): the stomach-fire pathway